 Then there is the very act of the survey might lead to response bias.
 A study by Health Services Research shows that respondents who are more satisfied tend to respond to surveys.
 While it might seem as if those who have complaints would be more vocal, this doesn’t pan out with the research about those who are willing to take the time to fill out a survey.
 Therefore, the results of the survey, even if accurate, are misleading due to a biased survey pool.

-Using a dedicated survey software to conduct your surveys can make it simple for your intended audience to easily participate.
+Using dedicated survey software to conduct your surveys can make it simple for your intended audience to easily participate.

 If the questions deal with content that is unfamiliar to the respondent, then the results of those questions will be compromised.
-Without accurate background or knowledge, answers are not going to provide any usable data.
+Without accurate background or knowledge, answers are not going to provide any useful data.

 Then the physical condition of the respondent must be considered.
 If they are sick or tired, then they’re not going to give the survey their fullest attention, and their responses might suffer.

-When the survey is asking the respondent to speak to events that have occurred a long time ago, there are many problems.
+When the survey is asking the respondent to speak about events that have occurred a long time ago, there are many problems.
 They might not remember, or their memories are going to be impacted by other factors.
 Memory is not like a film strip that can be rewound and played back with accuracy.

 There are ways to deal with these issues.
 The simplest solution would be to offer the person answering the questions the option of responding that they don’t know, are undecided or unsure.